|

 Items without Use

-Index ticked are drawn first in
+Index checked are drawn first

-the order they appear in the list.
+is in the order they appear in the list.

 The index name under Use